AndyCYao/andyyao.github.io/_courses/cmpt354.md

 data entries are much smaller than data records.so better than alternative 1.

 While alternative 3 is more compact than 2, it is variable sized data entries (dont know how long it can get, if the search key is common occurence.)

+(to build a clustered index, you would need to sort the heap file and also keep index sorted)

 ~~~sql
 --Alternative 2 looks like